Continuous-wave laser absorption spectroscopy of the Thorium-229 nucleus: Methods

 From our simulations, we obtained values of the electronic charge density difference between the O-center and D-center $\Delta \rho_{OD} = 2.436829687 \times 10^{-5}\,e/r_{\text{Th}}^3 - 2.436829589 \times 10^{-5} \,e/r_{\text{Th}}^3 = 9.755 \times 10^{-13}\,e/r_{\text{Th}}^3$, where $r_{\text{Th}} = 5.7557$\,fm denotes the radius of the Th-229 ground state~\cite{Angeli2013}.
-We calculated the corresponding energy shift $\Delta E_{OD} = 88.0698614\,\text{THz} - 88.0698579 \,\text{THz} = +3.526\,\text{MHz}$.
-We determine the experimental reference by subtracting the field-free frequency of the D-center from the central line frequency $f_0$ of the O-center as $+3.991 \pm 0.013$\,MHz.
+We calculated the corresponding energy shift $\Delta E_{OD} = 88.0698614\,\text{THz} - 88.0698579 \,\text{THz} = +3.60(29)\,\text{MHz}$.
+We determine the experimental reference by subtracting the field-free frequency of the D-center from the central line frequency $f_0$ of the O-center as $+3.99(2)$\,MHz.

+We propose that the coexistence of isolated thorium and thorium dimers reflects the stochastic distribution of dopants during crystal growth.
+At higher doping concentrations dimer formation becomes more probable as the average inter-dopant spacing decreases.

-Before the assignment of the observed O- and D-center based on their respective electric field gradients performed in~\cite{hiraki2025laser}, thorium dopant geometries involving local charge compensation through interstitial F ions were discussed~\cite{dessovic2014229thorium,CharacterizatioTakato2025}.
+Before the assignment of the observed O- and D-center based on their respective electric field gradients performed in~\cite{hiraki2025laser}, thorium dopant geometries involving local charge compensation through interstitial F ions were discussed~\cite{dessovic2014229thorium,CharacterizatioTakato2025} (see fig.~\ref{fig:geometry} for all investigated defect structures).
 Initial placement of two interstitial fluorine atoms relaxes the lattice into a C$_{3v}$ point group symmetry around the defect~\cite{CharacterizatioTakato2025}.
 A defect center involving a single interstitial fluorine and singly charged by removing an electron (to preserve closed shells) remains in a C$_{4v}$ symmetry.
 Although the calculated EFGs for these centers (respectively, $V_{zz} = -68$\,V/\r{A}$^2$, $V_{zz} = -279$\,V/\r{A}$^2$ and $\eta = 0$ for both) do not match the observed values, we report their isomer shifts for comparison purposes.
-The simulations yield an isomer shift of $\Delta E_{C_{3v}D} = 0.075\,\text{MHz}$, while $\Delta E_{C_{4v}D} = -31.507\,\text{MHz}$.
+The simulations yield an isomer shift of $\Delta E_{C_{3v}D} = 0.076(1)\,\text{MHz}$, while $\Delta E_{C_{4v}D} = -32(3)\,\text{MHz}$.